DEFRA/dst-guides/process/pull_request.md

 ## Final step

 With code review done, and the commits squashed you as the PR originator can click the *Merge* button in GitHub.

+If you have to merge locally use the `git merge --no-ff` flag.
+This retains the fact the branch existed, and replicates what GitHub does.

 Then make sure to delete your branch in GitHub (it provides the option right there after merge so no excuses!)